skozin/arrow-mocha/README.md

 // import { it, before, after, beforeEach, afterEach } from 'arrow-mocha'

-describe('The functions imported on the previous line decorate the corresponding Mocha functions', () => {
+describe('The functions imported on the previous line decorate the corresponding '
++        'Mocha functions', () =>
+{
   describe('so that the Mocha test context gets passed to the first argument', () => {
     before(t => {